-Controlling mosquito and black fly larval populations in aquatic environments is the most environmentally friendly and effective way to reduce the nuisance caused by these insects by intervening at the very source of the problem.
+Controlling mosquito and black fly larval populations in aquatic environments is the most environmentally friendly and effective way to reduce nuisance by targeting the source of the problem.
 The control program using biological larvicides fits perfectly into a family policy that focuses on quality of life and outdoor activities.
 This is a sound management of resources and contributes to the protection of the territory's wetlands by allowing people to live nearby without suffering from discomfort.
 It is a great development tool for many cities and also a very good argument to attract new families to the places inflicted.